Lawyers and exercises: Q&A with a US Army JAG officer

 |0

-This work, Lawyers and exercises: Q&A with a US Army JAG officer [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Lawyers and exercises: Q&A with a US Army JAG officer, by SFC Joshua Brandenburg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.